m0rd3caii/m0rd3cai.github.io/_posts/2023-08-20-htb-writeup-Weather-App.md

 ```

 ## Code Analysis
+We will find that there are 4 routes available in the code, we can know that this is a node.js application with Express Applied:

 If you log in with the Admin User we can access `/app/flag` and get the flag otherwise it sends you a message `'you are not admin'`.

 ![](../assets/images/htb-writeup-delivery/website1.png)